AgalmicVentures/Werk/README.md

 optional main loop may then be run.

 ## Startup
-On startup, default signal handlers are register for segfaults and bus errors, the background thread is started, then logging and configuration ar
+On startup, default signal handlers are register for segfaults and bus errors.
+The background thread is started, then logging and configuration are
 bootstrapped:
 * `Application.ConfigPaths`: Only available in the primary config, this is a comma-separated list of other configs to load.
 Default none.